 How to store art

 If you own several paintings and you need to store some away for safekeeping, you must make sure everything is done right.
-You want to make sure that your paintings are store properly to keep them in perfect condition until you are ready to parade them again.
+You want to make sure that your paintings are stored properly to keep them in perfect condition until you are ready to parade them again.

 There are a lot of risks associated with storing paintings, especially high-value ones or ones that you cherish.
 Although nerve-wracking, storing your art improperly can end up costing you thousands in both damages and repairs.
 However, when done right, setting up at-home storage space for your artwork can save you monthly expenditure in commercial storage space.